 The stress that comes with entertaining can be very overwhelming.
 So, it’ll benefit you to prepare dishes that can be made earlier in the day and kept aside until it’s time to eat.

-If you want to make pasta, for example, why not change it into a pasta bake instead?
+For example, if you want to make pasta, why not change it into a pasta bake instead?

-You can make the sauce and combine it with the semi-cooked pasta beforehand and keep it in the fridge until your guests arrive.
+You can make the sauce, combine it with the semi-cooked pasta beforehand, and keep it in the fridge until your guests arrive.
 Then you can pop it in the oven and forget about it until it’s ready.

 I love making roast dinners because you can chuck everything in the oven and leave it.

 But if you lay some baking paper at the bottom of the trays – it will save you a lot of time and energy needed to clean up afterwards.

 And it doesn’t stop there – you can use it to line your kitchen scale, bread bin or mixing bowls.

 You have enough health issues as it is – so the more you look after your body, the better off you are.
 Using parchment paper can be a healthy alternative to drenching your food in oil before you cook it.

 It works like a dream when you shop and cook to plan ahead

 Parchment paper freezes so well.
 So, if you want to cut it up and use it to portion foods out or separate things like hamburger patties – you have a winner!